 Further, but relatively easy research, using parish records and Hallamshire Cutlers records, revealed that David Thompson was born in 1788, to a further David Thompson, scissorsmith, and his mother was Elizabeth Hides.
 In turn he was born to another David Thompson also scissorsmith, and Mary Simmons, in 1763.
 Who was born in 1717 to Richard Thompson, all at Attercliffe.
 I have not made further attempts at tracing further back as yet.

 Inspite of all this information, there was no record of a marriage of David Thompson (born 1788).
 It seemed odd that for generations the family had married, settled and raised families in roughly the same area of Sheffield.
-And that David had been born, raised his family and died in Sheffield in 1856, but there was no record of his marriage to Mary.
+David had been born, raised his family and died in Sheffield in 1856, but there was no record of his marriage to Mary.

 According the 1841 census, Mary was aged 55, ages were often rounded up or down to the closest 5 years, so she was born around 1785.
 It also states that she was born Scotland, Ireland or Foreign parts.